-More information on road rules and regulations is available on the Transport for NSW website.
+More information on road rules and regulations is available from Transport for NSW.

 These locations, as well as others within the Camden Local Government Area (LGA), are patrolled by Council Rangers to ensure these valuable parking spaces are used in an appropriate manner.
 Disability parking spaces throughout town centres are also patrolled to ensure only people with a valid permit are utilising the spaces.

 Fines Information and Payment